How To Clean Earrings April 27, 2017 – Posted in: Jewelry Blog

 Better to use an alcohol-based gel which leaves very little residue and leaves your hands fully sterilized.

-Regular Earring Cleaning Ritual
+How to Perform Regular Earring Cleaning Ritual

 You can buy ready-made cleaning solutions from most jewelry stores and, whilst not especially expensive, there are cheaper methods available to you.